laviles2/LaTex_Overleaf/README.md

 If you have any questions or requests please contact me at laviles@utexas.edu

 In this repository you will find
-- Workshop presentation and its source code
+- Workshop presentation and its sourcecode
-- Phonetics & Phonology Handout
+- Phonetics & Phonology Handout and sourcecode
-- Syntax Tree handout
+- Syntax Tree handout sourcecode